Skip to main content

 1.02

-ice.
-The first major scree fan in the East Hooker is one
+• The first major scree fan in the East Hooker is one of these, known as the Winter Western Gully.

-south side of the South West Ridge, is called Bad
+• The gully that begins at the large scree downstream of the second swingbridge, on the south side of the South West Ridge, is called Bad Obsession.

-1.15 1.15South West Ridge (Guides Route), II,2+ II,2+ 0m
+1.15 1.15South West Ridge (Guides Route), II,2+ II,2+ 800m

 1.02

-The ridge was used as a training climb for guides in the early 1900s.There are several variations on the lower part of this ridge.
+This ridge was used as a training climb for guides in the early 1900s.There are several variations on the lower part of this ridge.

-From the true left end of the second swingbridge of the Hooker Valley track, turn off onto a faint ground trail on the true left of the valley and begin climbing anywhere from near the second swingbridge as far as the first really large scree slope on the East Side of the Hooker Valley, near the third swingbridge.
+From the true left end of the second swingbridge of the Hooker valley track, turn off onto a faint ground trail on the true left of the valley and begin climbing anywhere from near the second swingbridge as far as the first really large scree slope on the east side of the Hooker valley, near the third swingbridge.
 (The second scree up valley from the second swingbridge seems to lead to the most pleasing line.)
 Some great pockets of solid red rock can be found, but the main challenge is avoiding the scrub.
 Higher up, the overall angle eases, but the rock quality deteriorates.
 The variations converge just below a small cheval around 1680m.
 The upper ridge merges into a series of basins and spurs south of the summit.
 Descend via the South Ridge.

 • P1